basharatphd/seminar_cloudcomputing_2024_Labs/Lab01/README_Lab01.md

 1. Upload your function code to Lambda.
 2. Trigger the function via an event (e.g., S3 upload, DynamoDB change).
 3. Lambda runs the code and scales as needed.

+---

+## Cloud Load Balancing
+### **Definition**
+Cloud Load Balancing is the process of distributing incoming traffic across multiple servers, ensuring no single server is overwhelmed.

+### **Key Features**
+- Splits and redistributes incoming loads to servers for optimal resource utilization.
+- Monitors and manages traffic to reduce outages and server crashes.
+- Provides enhanced security and better performance.

+### **Advantages**
+- Improves application performance and availability.
+- Enhances scalability and elasticity of server resources.
+- Ensures continuous service with minimal downtime.

+### **Use Cases**
+- Managing high-traffic applications and websites.
+- Distributing workloads in cloud-based server farms.
+- Providing failover support and disaster recovery.